dxlabskku/Russia-Ukraine-conflict/README.md

 # Russia-Ukraine-conflict

 ## Introduction
-On Feb 24, 2022, the Russia-Ukraine conflict broke out, and the U.S. government decided to aid Ukraine.
-However, there were different stances toward aid for Ukraine in U.S. discourse depending on political orientation.
+On Feb 24, 2022, the Russia-Ukraine conflict broke out, and the United States government decided to aid Ukraine.
+However, there were different stances toward aid for Ukraine in the United States discourse depending on political orientation.
-Traditionally, media engage in continuous discourse and reflect their positions.
-Subsequently, in this regard, we set up a following research question.
+Thus, we tried to explore that state of affairs through news media and addressed the research question below
-> RQ.1 : an we verify the political stance in media outlets’ articles?
+> RQ.1: Do the articles written by the news media on the issue of the The Russia-Ukraine conflict contains a political orientation of its own.

-Additionally, analyzing the positions of the media as well as the U.S. government, particularly relevant government departments, provides a broad perspective on that issue.
-Therefore, we have the next research question as follows.
+> RQ.2: Is it feasible to explore it in a computational approach?

-> RQ.2 : Which stance does the U.S. government have?
+Additionally, we conducted an extra experiment, building a classification model and classifying the United States government's official documents regarding the Russia-Ukraine issue.
 ---------------------------------------

 ## Data